Aerobota/roboearth-ethz-object-search/README.markdown

 ##Dataset Structure
 ###Combined
 The ImageLoader object saves all individual files into one single .mat for each image structure.
 This means that after the first time loading images is much faster.
 All .mat files are stored in the "combined" folder, if the dataset has changed, it is good practice to delete this folder to guarantee that all files are correctly reloaded.
+It needs to be noted that the actual colour image is not stored in the .mat-file but there is a relative path linking the image to the combined data.

 ###Single Files
 The original files have to be placed in the correct folder and have to be correctly named.
 The naming convention is a tag, a unique identifier and the correct extension.
 In the examples the unique identifier is denoted by \*\*\*.